hashball-lab/hashball_pool/README.md

 # hashball_pool
-Pools in hashball, write by solidity.
+Pools in hashball, written by solidity.